rust-lang/rfcs/text/0000-non-ascii-idents.md

   (rust-lang/rust#7526, rust-lang/rust#49680)?
   Can we improve precision of linting here?
 * In `mixed_script_confusables`, do we actually need to make an exception for `Latin` identifiers?
+* Terminal width is a tricky with unicode.
+Some characters are long, some have lengths dependent on the fonts installed (e.g. emoji sequences), and modifiers are a thing.
+The concept of monospace font doesn't generalize to other scripts as well.
+How does rustfmt deal with this when determining line width?
+* right-to-left scripts can lead to weird rendering in mixed contexts (depending on the software used), especially when mixed with operators.
+This is not something that should block stabilization, however we feel it is important to explicitly call out.
+Future RFCs (preferably put forth by RTL-using communities) may attempt to improve this situation (e.g. by allowing bidi control characters in specific contexts).

 [PEP 3131]: https://www.python.org/dev/peps/pep-3131/